 Visit our dedicated webpage about Cassandra monitoring to read more about how Dynatrace supports Apache Cassandra.

 Your feedback about Dynatrace Cassandra monitoring is most welcome!
 Let us know what you think of the new Cassandra plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.